I’ve heard it many times before, both online and in person:

 MYTH – Other than books, people don’t like to buy used items.

 TRUTH – People buy used items all the time.
 I’ve sold many toys and games in collectible condition that were obviously opened and used before.
 Some people want to buy a used item because it will cost them less.
 When it comes to toys, some parents know their kid will probably destroy the toy in no time, and they would rather pay less to get them the toy they will not take good care of.
-Others know that buying something as “used, like new” is basically getting a new item in an open box.
+Others know that buying something as “used, like new” is basically getting a brand new item in an open box.
 If the item is hard to find, the rank good, and the profit potential great, then selling a used item on Amazon is something you should consider.
-We have sold used Lego sets for hundreds of dollars a set.
-When the sets are retired by Lego, they become hard to find, and collectors are willing to pay $300 for a complete used set rather than pay $600 for a new one.
-(Bonus BOLO: look for complete used Harry Potter Lego sets, and you can make a ton of money.
-Find an incomplete set?
-You can often sell the individual minifigs for a tidy profit as well.)
+We sell used (collectible) board games toys all the time.
+Some board games in new condition can go for over $100 to $300… but a board game that is sold as collectible can still fetch anywhere from $50 to $100 very often.

 MYTH – Selling new items on Amazon is just safer than selling used.
 If I sell used items, that will probably increase my chances of getting my seller account suspended.